Andy Murray: World number one 'has work to do' in 2017

 However, this year's warm up in Dubai was much preferable and Murray was enthusiastic when talking about Great Britain's Davis Cup quarter-final in France.

-That tie was secured in February when Britain beat Canada 3-2 without their leading player and may be held after the Miami Masters, which follows Indian Wells.
+That tie was secured in February when Britain beat Canada 3-2 without their leading player and will be held after the Miami Masters, which follows Indian Wells.

 "It will have been a long stretch, but to get matches on clay is a positive thing - and my team are more pro it," Murray said.